Geospatial Analytics Ph.D. Program Handbook

 - Failure to pass the final oral examination: Should a student fail the final examination, this terminates a student’s academic program unless the advisory committee recommends a re-examination.

-As of Spring 2021, all oral exam results and committee signatures will be collected via a new e-signature system.
-Committee members will be sent a link to approve the exam result, and the final report will be sent automatically to the GSC.
+Committee members will be sent a link to approve the exam result, and the final report will be sent automatically to the GSC and the Grad School.

 Submission of the Dissertation